Comparison

 If you have established cardiovascular disease (prior heart attack, stroke, or known atherosclerosis), Wegovy's SELECT trial data showing 20% MACE reduction is a compelling reason to favor semaglutide.
 No other anti-obesity medication has demonstrated this benefit in a dedicated outcomes trial.
 If you don't have established cardiovascular disease, both medications improve CV risk factors (blood pressure, lipids, inflammation), and the choice may come down to weight loss goals and cost.

 No. While insurance coverage can reduce costs, many patients access these medications without insurance through cash-pay pricing, manufacturer programs, or subscription services.
-Weight Method offers semaglutide at $297/month and tirzepatide at $349/month without requiring insurance.
-These prices include the medication and clinical support.
-Brand-name cash prices ($1,060-$1,350/month) are also available at retail pharmacies, but most patients find subscription or compounded options more sustainable.
+Weight Method offers semaglutide at $154/month and tirzepatide at $329/month without requiring insurance.
+These all-inclusive prices include the medication and clinical support.
+Many patients find a flat-rate subscription more predictable and sustainable than navigating insurance prior authorizations or variable retail pricing.

 Yes, switching between these medications is safe and commonly done.
 Reasons include weight loss plateaus, side effect management, cost changes, or insurance formulary shifts.
 When switching, your clinician will typically start the new medication at a low dose and titrate up, even if you were on maximum dose of the previous medication.
 This minimizes GI side effects during the transition to the new drug's receptor activity profile.